Living Plant Documentation

 A plant label connects the visitor to the plant collection of a Garden.
 The display label gives an identity to a plant; it includes scientific and common name.
 If space permits, the label will provide family name and origin.
 The information provided in a label helps a visitor, curator, scientist, student, and educator to connect the plant with its environment.

 The Garden currently has 23,405 permanent labels, each engraved in a photographic process on anodized aluminum, using silver letters on a black background.
 Approximately 3,300 permanent labels are added every year.
-In addition, the Garden uses more than 4,000 plastic labels for annual plants and more than 800 temporary labels—made in-house on waterproof paper—for special exhibits like the Bonsai Collection, Orchid Show, and Wonderland Express.
+In addition, the Garden uses more than 4,000 plastic labels for annual plants and more than 800 temporary labels—made in-house on waterproof paper—for the Bonsai Collection, the Orchid Show, and special exhibitions.

 Highlights